Point of Sale Systems for Hotels, Restaurants, and Bars

 Let's start the journey through one of the leading types of HoReCa business.
 Here the POS is a multifunctional instrument.
 The features of this system in the non-food retail and this domain are partly similar.

 Point of Sale performs settlement transactions and transfers data to the tax authority by default.
-But restaurant POS has more exceptional tasks, worthing attention.
+But common restaurant POS systems have more exceptional tasks, worth paying attention.
 Among them are:

 Record-keeping & Menu Management.
 Restaurants need to understand how much food they spend.
 It also matters when and how many products should be ordered next time.
 For such purposes, all menu items and their ingredients are included in the POS system.
 It allows us to identify the sources of consumption and maintain a balance in the product warehouse.